-- 1. Guidelines for Structures Existing Prior to 2017 - a.
-Existing Classrooms - i.
-Requirements for Existing Classrooms - 1.
-The classroom consists of no less than 35 square feet per child. - Classrooms with typically developing, or a blend of typically and atypically developing children are a minimum of 600 square feet and free from excess storage that prevents full usage of classroom square footage. - 3.
+1. Guidelines for Structures Existing Prior to 2017

+a.
+Existing Classrooms

+i.
+Requirements for Existing Classrooms

+- 1. The classroom consists of no less than 35 square feet per child. - Classrooms with typically developing, or a blend of typically and atypically developing children are a minimum of 600 square feet and free from excess storage that prevents full usage of classroom square footage. - 3.
 Pre-kindergarten classrooms are to be located at ground level. - 4.
 Every closet latch is such that children can open the door from the inside. - 5.
 The maximum distance to an exit from any point in the building does not exceed 150 feet.
-The maximum distance from the classroom door at the corridor to an exit does not exceed 100 feet. - 6.
-All electrical outlets accessible to children should be a type called "tamper-resistant electrical outlets."
+The maximum distance from the classroom door at the corridor to an exit does not exceed 100 feet. - All electrical outlets accessible to children should be a type called "tamper-resistant electrical outlets."
 These types of outlets look like standard wall outlets but contain an internal shutter mechanism that prevents children from sticking objects like hairpins, keys, and paperclips into the receptacle.
 This spring-loaded shutter mechanism only opens when equal pressure is applied to both shutters such as when an electrical plug is inserted.
-In existing facilities that do not have "tamper-resistant electrical outlets, or replaced electrical outlets that are accessible to children should use "tamper-resistant electrical outlets."
+In existing facilities that do not have "tamper-resistant electrical outlets,

+"outlets should have "safety covers" that are attached to the electrical outlet by a screw or other means to prevent easy removal by a child.
+"Safety plugs" should not be used since they can be removed from an electrical outlet by children.
+All newly installed or replaced electrical outlets that are accessible to children should use "tamper-resistant electrical outlets."
 In areas where electrical products might come into contact with water, a special type of outlet called Ground Fault Circuit Interrupters (GFCIs) should be installed.
 A GFCI is designed to trip before a deadly electrical shock can occur.
 To ensure that GFCIs are functioning correctly, they should be tested at least monthly.
 GFCIs are also available in a tamper-resistant design.
 (Source: Caring for Our Children 5.2.4.2, www.cfoc.nrckids.org)